Course Title: Bachelor of Science (Honours) in Computer Science (Infrastructure)

 You can apply to participate in an international exchange for the second half of third year as part of your experiential learning.
 Erasmus places are available in a number of European countries and there are also other student exchanges in countries such as South Korea.
 All modules taken abroad are taught through English.

-The programme offers early exit awards under restricted conditions: a Higher Certificate on exit after Year 2 or a BSc (Ord) on exit after Year 3.
+The course offers early exit awards under restricted conditions: a Higher Certificate on exit after Year 2 or a BSc (Ord) on exit after Year 3.

 Graduates are working as Software Engineers, Software Developers, Systems Administrators, Virtualisation Engineers, IT Security experts and Database Administrators in global organisations such as IBM, Amazon and Oracle, local successful companies such as Ocuco, Version 1 and Digital Planet, and in start-ups.